 A U.S. Holder that makes a mark-to-market election must include in ordinary income for each year an amount equal to the excess, if any, of the fair market value of the securities at the close of the taxable year over the U.S. Holder's adjusted tax basis in the Ordinary Shares.
 An electing holder may also claim an ordinary loss deduction for the excess, if any, of the U.S. Holder's adjusted basis in the Ordinary Shares over the fair market value of the shares at the close of the taxable year, but this deduction is allowable only to the extent of any net mark-to-market gains for prior years.
-Gains from an actual sale or other disposition of the Ordinary Shares will be treated as an ordinary loss to the extent of any net mark-to-market gains for prior years.
+Gains from an actual sale or other disposition of the Ordinary Shares will be treated as ordinary income, and any losses incurred on a sale or other disposition of the Ordinary loss to the extent of any net mark-to-market gains for prior years.
 Once made, the election cannot be revoked without the consent of the Internal Revenue Service (the "IRS"), unless the securities cease to be marketable.